FrancescoLazzarotto/FrancescoLazzarotto/README.md

 ###  About Me

- I’m currently a student in *Information and Communication Technology*
+ I’m currently a Research Intern in *LLMs and Knowledge System*

 <!-- Uncomment if needed in the future